supremainc/g-sdk/docs/_apis/face.md

 The details of the settings and protocols for the detection of wide area is set within the device, which the user cannot change.
 If this setting is set to TRUE, the camera detects subjects within a large range, and unintentionally detect and authenticate multiple subjects at once.
 Therefore, the default setting is at FALSE.

+unableToSaveImageOfVisualFace
+: [+ 1.7.1] Indicates whether devices that use visual face as a credential will store facial images on the device.
+Enabling this setting will immediately delete image information from all user's facial data stored in the device, leaving only the templates.
+Additionally, even if face information containing user images is obtained through the [User.Enroll]({{'/api/user/' | relative_url}}#enroll) API, the device will ignore it.
+The default value is false, which means both facial data and images are stored.

 ```protobuf